-Alectra Utilities is now expected to have customer incentives paid upon project completion, which must be no later than August 31, 2022.
-Also, most customer incentive payments must be made by December 31, 2022.
+Alectra Utilities is now expected to have customer incentives paid upon project completion, which must be no later than February 28, 2023.

 There are two funding models available under the CFF: Full Cost Recovery Program ("FCR") and Pay for Performance Program ("P4P").